Generic Name: methadone hydrochloride

 Potentially Arrhythmogenic Agents

-Monitor patients closely for cardiac conduction changes when any drug known to have the potential to prolong the QT interval is prescribed in conjunction with methadone.
-Pharmacodynamic interactions may occur with concomitant use of methadone and potentially arrhythmogenic agents such as class I and III antiarrhythmics, some neuroleptics and tricyclic antidepressants, and calcium channel blockers.
+Monitor patients closely for cardiac conduction changes when any drug known to have the potential to prolong the QT interval is prescribed in conjunction with methadone hydrochloride tablets for oral suspension.
+Pharmacodynamic interactions may occur with concomitant use of methadone hydrochloride tablets for oral suspension and potentially arrhythmogenic agents such as class I and III antiarrhythmics, some neuroleptics and tricyclic antidepressants, and calcium channel blockers.

-Similarly, monitor patients closely when prescribing methadone concomitantly with drugs capable of inducing electrolyte disturbances (hypomagnesemia, hypokalemia) that may prolong the QT interval, including diuretics, laxatives, and, in rare cases, mineralocorticoid hormones.
+Similarly, monitor patients closely when prescribing methadone hydrochloride tablets for oral suspension concomitantly with drugs capable of inducing electrolyte disturbances (hypomagnesemia, hypokalemia) that may prolong the QT interval, including diuretics, laxatives, and, in rare cases, mineralocorticoid hormones.

 Monoamine Oxidase (MAO) Inhibitors: Therapeutic doses of meperidine have precipitated severe reactions in patients concurrently receiving monoamine oxidase inhibitors or those who have received such agents within 14 days.
 Similar reactions thus far have not been reported with methadone.
-However, if the use of methadone is necessary in such patients, a sensitivity test should be performed in which repeated small, incremental doses of methadone are administered over the course of several hours while the patient’s condition and vital signs are carefully observed.
+However, if the use of methadone hydrochloride tablets for oral suspension is necessary in such patients, a sensitivity test should be performed in which repeated small, incremental doses of methadone hydrochloride tablets for oral suspension are administered over the course of several hours while the patient’s condition and vital signs are carefully observed.

 Desipramine: Blood levels of desipramine have increased with concurrent methadone administration.

 Anticholinergics or other drugs with anticholinergic activity when used concurrently with opioids may result in increased risk of urinary retention and/or severe constipation, which may lead to paralytic ileus.
-Monitor patients for signs of urinary retention or reduced gastric motility when Methadose is used concurrently with anticholinergic drugs.
+Monitor patients for signs of urinary retention or reduced gastric motility when methadone hydrochloride tablets for oral suspension are used concurrently with anticholinergic drugs.

 USE IN SPECIFIC POPULATIONS

 The disposition of oral methadone has been studied in approximately 30 pregnant patients in 2nd and 3rd trimesters.
 Total body clearance of methadone was increased in pregnant patients compared to the same patients postpartum or to non-pregnant opioid-dependent women.
 The terminal half-life of methadone is decreased during 2nd and 3rd trimesters.
 The decrease in plasma half-life and increased clearance of methadone resulting in lower methadone trough levels during pregnancy can lead to withdrawal symptoms in some pregnant patients.
-The dosage may need to be increased or the dosing interval decreased in pregnant patients receiving methadone to achieve therapeutic effect [see Dosage and Administration (2.10)].
+The dosage may need to be increased or the dosing interval decreased in pregnant patients receiving methadone hydrochloride tablets for oral suspension to achieve therapeutic effect [see Dosage and Administration (2.6)].

 Babies born to mothers who have been taking opioids regularly prior to delivery may be physically dependent.
 Onset of withdrawal symptoms in infants is usually in the first days after birth.
-Monitor newborn for withdrawal signs and symptoms including: poor feeding, irritability, excessive crying, tremors, rigidity, hyper-active reflexes, increased respiratory rate, diarrhea, sneezing, yawning, vomiting, fever, and seizures.
+Monitor newborn for withdrawal signs and symptoms including: irritability and excessive crying, tremors, hyper-active reflexes, increased respiratory rate, increased stools, sneezing, yawning, vomiting, and fever.
 The intensity of the neonatal withdrawal syndrome does not always correlate with the maternal dose or the duration of maternal exposure.
 The duration of the withdrawal signs may vary from a few days to weeks or even months.
-There is no consensus on the appropriate management of infant withdrawal [see Warnings and Precautions (5.4)].
+There is no consensus on the appropriate management of infant withdrawal [see Use in Specific Populations (8.6)].

-Reported studies have generally compared the benefit of methadone to the risk of untreated addiction to illicit drugs; the relevance of these findings to pain patients prescribed methadone during pregnancy is unclear.
+Reported studies have generally compared the benefit of methadone to the risk of untreated addiction to illicit drugs.
 Pregnant women involved in methadone maintenance programs have been reported to have significantly improved prenatal care leading to significantly reduced incidence of obstetric and fetal complications and neonatal morbidity and mortality when compared to women using illicit drugs.
 Several factors, including maternal use of illicit drugs, nutrition, infection and psychosocial circumstances, complicate the interpretation of investigations of the children of women who take methadone during pregnancy.
 Information is limited regarding dose and duration of methadone use during pregnancy, and most maternal exposure appears to occur after the first trimester of pregnancy.